MAS9

 Development Timeline & Focus

-Given the demanding 0-1 development timeline and limited resources, I focused on maximizing system versatility and minimizing setup complexity, directly addressing the Interface-Barrier insight.
+With a tight 0-1 timeline, I focused on maximizing setup simplicity and system versatility, directly addressing the Interface-Barrier insight.

 Design Principles